GrossRocks/Casper/README.md

 This is a custom theme for [Ghost](http://github.com/tryghost/ghost/).
 This theme is based on the default theme called Casper.

+My current website is using this theme.
+[Demo](https://gross.rocks)

 To download, visit the [releases](https://github.com/GrossRocks/GrossRocksTheme/releases) page.

 ## Copyright & License